MintMCP

 Middleware Philosophy

-For organizations already routing traffic through Traefik, adding MCP capabilities requires minimal infrastructure changes—the gateway functions as another middleware layer with On-Behalf-Of (OBO) Authentication and Task-Based Access Control (TBAC).
+For organizations already routing traffic through Traefik, adding MCP capabilities requires minimal infrastructure changes.
+The gateway functions as another middleware layer with On-Behalf-Of (OBO) Authentication and Task-Based Access Control (TBAC).

 Key Features